Luna (Peters novel): Characters

-Minor Characters
+Minor characters

 Hoyt Doucet: An upperclassman at Regan's school, Regan identifies him as a bully and shows anger towards him.
 He torments Liam often for being transgender.

 Mr. Bruchac: He is Regan's chemistry teacher.
 Seen as sexist by Chris and Regan, he tells the girls they have to wear the goggles claiming that 'Chemistry is not a beauty contest.'

 Carmen: Seen only in Regan's flashbacks, she was Regan's best friend before she decided to steer away from people.
 Sharing a love for Opera, they became close friends until they had a slumber party with a bunch of girls.
 Liam comes down to the party and accidentally lets Luna (Lia Marie at the time) out as he dances.
 The girls suspect him to be gay and in turn they 'drift away' from Regan.

 The Matera Family: Regan babysits the three children of Elise and David Matera, neighbors of Regan's family.
 She sees them as the 'perfect family' and loves to baby sit for them.

 Teri-Lynn: After Luna decides she wants to fully transition, she does research and comes across the story of Teri-Lynn, a trans woman who has fully transitioned into a female.
 She inspires and motivates Luna to transition and not back down from her choice.
 At the end of the novel, Luna goes to find Teri-Lynn for support as she transitions.

-Controversy

-Although there is not much published about the censorship of Luna, the novel is part of the list of restricted/banned books of Texas due to the topics of gender identity and homosexuality as well as rough language.
-Despite winning multiple awards, the book revolves around gender identity, which is often left out of the school curriculum.

-Literary Significance in the LGBTQ Community
+LGBT content and banning

 Luna is the first young adult novel to feature a transgender character, aside from Carol Plum-Ucci's What Happened to Lani Garver in which the main character may possibly be perceived as transgender.
 Peters introduced the idea that a transgender person may not be an extreme form of homosexuality as one may have previously thought.

-Luna is also considered LGBTQ literature with some publishers and reviewers believing that it should be allowed in school, despite some teachers thinking otherwise.
-The content of Luna is mature, but it holds a stronger message of supporting family and friends.
+The novel is part of the list of restricted/banned books of Texas due to the topics of gender identity and homosexuality as well as rough language.